Blunder (chess): Bacrot vs. Inarkiev

-Alireza Firouzja vs. Magnus Carlsen
+Firouzja vs. Carlsen

-In this pawn ending (from a game in 2020), White is a pawn down, and to hold the draw, he either needs to preserve his last pawn, or (if Black decides to play Ke6 followed by f5) bring the king close enough to the e-file and stop the king from reaching any key squares.
+In this pawn ending (from a game in 2020, Alireza Firouzja as White, Magnus Carlsen as Black), White is a pawn down, and to hold the draw, he either needs to preserve his last pawn, or (if Black decides to play Ke6 followed by f5) bring the king close enough to the e-file and stop the king from reaching any key squares.
 The correct move to draw is 69.Kd2!, when 69...Kc5 70.Kc3 keeps the opposition and prevents Black from penetrating, while 69...Ke6 70.Ke3 f5 71.exf5+ Kxf5 72.Kf3 prevents the king from advancing any further and reaching a key square.
 Instead, White blundered with 69.Kc3?? and after 69...Kc5 White resigned, as he loses his last pawn: 70.Kb3 Kd4 or 70.Kd3 Kb4 71.Ke3 Kc4 72.Kf3 Kd4 73.Kg3 Kxe4.
 Thus, the position after 69.Kc3??
 Kc5 is reciprocal zugzwang: if Black were to move, it would be a draw, while if White were to move, Black wins.

-Ian Nepomniachtchi vs. Magnus Carlsen
+Nepomniachtchi vs. Carlsen

-During the ninth game between Ian Nepomniachtchi and Magnus Carlsen in the World Chess Championship 2021, the game was equal until Nepomniachtchi played 27.c5??.
+During the 9th game between Ian Nepomniachtchi and Magnus Carlsen in the World Chess Championship 2021, the game was equal until Nepomniachtchi played 27.c5??.
 This move handed the advantage to Carlsen, since after 27...c6, the White bishop on b7 is trapped and the knight on b3 cannot move to c5 to defend it.
 The game followed with 28.f3 Nh6 29.Re4 Ra7 30.Rb4 Rb8 31.a4 Raxb7, leaving Carlsen a bishop up.
 Nepomniachtchi resigned eight moves later.

 Nepomniachtchi had previously blundered in game 8 and would do so again in game 11, both times losing a pawn and giving Carlsen winning positions that he converted to win the match.
-Chess players and commentators widely believed that Nepomniachtchi's mental state was significantly impacted by the nearly 8-hour long game 6, and that the blunder in game 11 might have been him giving up on the match to get it over with.
+Chess players and commentators widely believed that Nepomniachtchi's mental state was significantly impacted by the nearly 8-hour-long game 6, and that the blunder in game 11 might have been him giving up on the match to get it over with.

-Ding Liren vs. Gukesh Dommaraju
+Ding vs. Dommaraju

-The World Chess Championship 2024 was decided in dramatic fashion in the 14th and final game of match due to a blunder by Ding Liren as White.
+The World Chess Championship 2024 was decided in dramatic fashion in the 14th and final game of the match due to a blunder by Ding Liren as White.
 Gukesh Dommaraju, playing Black, has an extra pawn but the position is even as Gukesh cannot break through and simplification to rook and pawn or rook and bishop versus rook is drawing.
 But on his 55th move, Ding offered a rook exchange with 55.Rf2?? that loses instantly, as 55...Rxf2 56.Kxf2 Bd5! forces a bishop exchange and simplifies the position to a king and pawn versus king endgame which is winning for Black.
 After 57.Bxd5 Kxd5 58.Ke3 Ke5, Ding resigned.